tony2tones/company-manager/clientCode/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4. and using MongDB as a backend you can run the mongoDB by entering the server code file and through the command line run 'nodemon', this will spin up the mongoDB database.

-Please note that there is a bit of limited functionality when trying to add users to the an Office, this is still in progress, it does work but is buggy.

-However you are able to Create users
+Please note that there is UI needs a bit of work but now you can successfully add users to an office be sure to follow the steps select the `UPDATE USERS LIST` select users from said list and select the `ADD SELECTED USERS` However you are able to Create users
 You can create, Read, Update, Delete Offices vi the ui to update the mongoDB.